D. A. Iddisah

 Alhaji David Amadu Iddisah (born 29 October 1936) was a Ghanaian military officer and politician who served in various capacities in the National Redemption Council and Supreme Military Council (Ghana) governments as well as the military.

 Early life and education

 Iddisah was born on 29 October 1936, in Maluwe in the Savannah Region which was at the time within the Northern Region of Ghana.
 He attended the Government Secondary School in Tamale (now Tamale Senior High School), where he completed his secondary education in 1955.
 He enlisted in the Ghana Army soon after leaving secondary school, and was selected for military training at the Regular Officers' Special Training School at Teshie in 1956.
 In the subsequent years, he attended various courses at various military schools overseas.
-These included the Royal Military Academy, Sandhurst from 1956 to 1959, the Young Officers Course at Aldershot, England in 1959 and the Transportation Officer's Advanced course at Fort Eustis in Virginia, USA from 1969 to 1970.
+These included the Royal Military Academy, Sandhurst from 1956 to 1959, the Young Officers Course at Aldershot, England in 1959 and the Transportation Officer's Advanced course at Fort Eustis in Virginia, US, from 1969 to 1970.